boboldehampsink/export/README.md

 - Added the ability to enter offset and limit for more control over the exported data and performance (#4)
 - Fixed export map checkbox styling
 - Added a registerExportService hook so you can write an export service for other/your own element type(s)
+- Fixed escaping of slashes in export data
+- Added MIT license

 ###0.4.8###
 - Export now runs the export map differently through the element model for better export results, closing issues #2 and #3